The spine is an essential part of the human body. This is because the spine supports our body and helps to keep it upright.

 - The best position to sleep would be on your back.
 A pillow could be placed under the knees and lower back for more comfort.

-Gleneagles Hospital works with orthopaedic specialists to assist patients through diagnosis and treatment.
+If you are looking for the best slipped disc treatment in Kuala Lumpur, Malaysia or other areas, Gleneagles Hospital is your first choice.
+Gleneagles Hospital works with orthopaedic specialists to assist slipped disc patients through diagnosis and treatment.
 The caring and multidisciplinary team of healthcare professionals are available for consultation and to provide the best care.